yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 ![barchart basic](http://res.cloudinary.com/yiou-me/image/upload/post-angular-barchart/barchart1.png)

 I need to point out something here.
 As you can see below, I defined the yScale using an opposite domain and range.
-I also calculate the as the difference between chartHeight and the return value of the scale.
+I also calculate the height as the difference between `chartHeight` and the return value of the scale.
 ```typescript
 // inside ngOnChanges
 this.yScale = D3.scaleLinear()